Glitch-cypher/Glitch-cypher/README.md

 ### Hi there 👋

+I'm Charlie, I have recently completed the 16 week full stack coding bootcamp at the 'School of Code'.

+Before the School of Code I worked a lot in hospitality with a lot of experience as a barista.
+I am now transitioning from working with one kind of Java to another.

+- 🔭 I’m currently working on Creating a chess App that will be useable to play chess against your friends online.
+Check it out in the repo below!
+I started this project to test myself and see if I can work out the complicated logic required within the game.

+- 🌱 I’m currently working my way through the Havrard CS50 course to pick up some computer science knowledge and learn a bit more about how to make my code more effiecient.

 <!--
 **Glitch-cypher/Glitch-cypher** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.